Stairs With Carpet Over Wood Flooring

 Who Should Choose Wood Flooring?

-If you aren’t concerned about slipping on the stairs, wood can be a great option.
-It’s the better choice for homes with wood floors because it can keep everything cohesive.
+Wood can be a great option if you aren’t concerned about slipping on the stairs.
+It’s the better choice for homes with wooden floors because it can keep everything cohesive.
 Wood is also an excellent choice if you don’t want to deal with the extra cleaning and maintenance of carpeting.

 Final Thoughts